NickMits/datasciencecoursera/README.md

 # datasciencecoursera
-This is for the second part of the course
+This is for the second part of the project